Designed Exclusively for APT guests

 Stay: Home Valley StationDaily :

 Cross the Pentecost River into El Questro Wilderness Park, covering a staggering one million acres.
-Soak in the delectable hot pools of Zebedee Springs and leave feeling refreshed and revitalised.
-Afterwards, visit the station township and take a moment to unwind.
+Visit Zebedee Springs before heading to the station township and taking a moment to unwind.
 Tonight, absorb the serene surroundings before indulging in a delicious dinner with your fellow travellers.

 After a hearty breakfast, continue exploring the remarkable El Questro Wilderness Park.
 Hike to the picturesque Emma Gorge and take a revitalising swim.
-Afterwards, head to Wyndham and view the breathtaking Cambridge Gulf from the spectacular Five Rivers Lookout.
-Enjoy lunch at an iconic outback pub before visiting the serene Parry’s Lagoon, a splendid birdwatcher’s paradise.
+Later, head to Wyndham and view the breathtaking Cambridge Gulf from the spectacular Five Rivers Lookout.
+Enjoy lunch at an iconic outback pub before visiting the serene Parry Lagoons, a splendid birdwatcher’s paradise.

 Depart Kununurra and journey to Purnululu National Park, one of Australia’s most stunning natural landscapes.
 The park is home to the famed black and orange striped domes of the Bungle Bungle Range, ascending to 578 metres above sea level.
 Standing over a grass-covered plain, steep cliffs form the western face.
 Created by the constant erosion of river movements over a staggering 20 million years, the range has both geological and Indigenous cultural significance.
 It is an imposing sight and one that you are sure to remember forever.
 Join a hike along a Livistona palm-fringed trail into Echidna Chasm, a spectacular natural cleft in the rock.
 Settle into the tranquil ambience of the Bungle Bungle Wilderness Lodge, located in the heart of this stunning national park.
 Enjoy a delicious dinner and share your adventures with your fellow travellers.

-Stay: Two Nights: EXCLUSIVE!
-Bungle Bungle Wilderness LodgeDaily :
+Stay: Two Night, APT’s exclusive Bungle Bungle Wilderness LodgeDaily :

 Head to Halls Creek and admire the unusual China Wall.
-A natural quartz formation that runs six kilometres along the landscape, the wall is an echo of that for which it was named - the Great Wall of China.
+A natural quartz formation that runs six kilometres along the landscape, the wall is an echo of the Great Wall of China, after which it is named.
 Continue on towards Fitzroy Crossing, a small settlement situated on the Fitzroy River.

-Stay: Broome, Cable Beach Club Resort and SpaDaily :
+Stay: Cable Beach Club Resort and Spa, BroomeDaily :

 Start your day with a spectacular half-day scenic seaplane flight to Horizontal Falls, admiring the stunning scenery as you fly in over the bay.
 Described by Sir David Attenborough as “one of the greatest natural wonders of the world”, explore the astounding falls on a high-powered, exhilarating boat ride.
 Experience the intense 12-metre tidal currents rushing through two narrow coastal gorges.
 Later in Broome, you will be transferred to the airport for your flight home.Daily :